Which CBD oil extraction method is the best?

-CO2 extractions can be split into supercritical and subcritical categories (there’s also ‘mid-critical’, a halfway point between the two), though supercritical is the most common, and the one we use at Vitality.
+CO2 extractions can be split into supercritical and subcritical categories (there’s also ‘mid-critical’, a halfway point between the two), though supercritical is the most common, and the one we use at Vitality CBD for all of our CBD products.
 We’ll breakdown the differences between each below.

 The shared methodology between the two essentially entails running pressurised carbon dioxide across the hemp plant to strip away the desired phytochemicals (literally: plant chemicals).
 When treated to certain conditions, CO2 actually acts like a solvent, without any of the potential side-effects.

 Supercritical CBD extraction

 Starting with the liquid form of CO2, a supercritical method involves increasing the temperature and pressure of the CO2 until it becomes ‘supercritical’.
 This means that the CO2 has properties of both gas and liquid: it is able to fill a container like a gas, whilst also having the density of a liquid.

 In this supercritical state, CO2 acts as a solvent when applied to the hemp plant without denaturing any of the compounds.
 The need to maintain the right pressure and temperature explains why CO2 extractions use expensive equipment, resulting in the best CBD.